Gas Morphology of Milky Way-like Galaxies in the TNG50 Simulation: Signals of Twisting and Stretching: Summary and Conclusions

 \section{Summary and Conclusions}

-we presented a detailed analysis of the morphology of gaseous distributions from 25 Milky Way-like galaxies from the IllustrisTNG TNG50 simulation.
+Here, we presented a detailed analysis of the morphology of gaseous distributions from 25 Milky Way-like galaxies from the IllustrisTNG TNG50 simulation and how this work connects to past, current, and future observations and other works done with hydrodynamic simulations.
 We selected galaxies with mass ranges of $(1-1.6)\times 10^{12} M_\odot$ that have more than $40\%$ of their stars rotationally supported.

 We inferred the temperature of the gas particles and grouped them into three temperature regimes: cold, warm, and hot gas (see Table~\ref{tab: tempclass}).
-We computed the hard-to-soft X-ray luminosity ratios for gas with temperatures above $0.3T_{vir}$.
+We computed the hard-to-soft X-ray luminosity ratios for gas with temperatures above $0.5T_{\rm vir}$.
 We found that the hard-to-soft X-ray ratio at the outer portion of the hot gas distribution ranges from $10^{-5}$ to $10^{-4}$ and from $10^{-3}$ to $10^{-2}$ in the inner $\sim 50 \rm kpc$ of the distribution.

 Next, we employed the Local Shell Iterative Method (LSIM) algorithm to compute the shape of the gas particles in our sample.
 The LSIM algorithm iteratively computes the reduced inertia tensor (Equation~\ref{eq: intertia_tensor}) for all particles within $100$ (initially spherical) logarithmic, radially thin shells.
 We then diagonalize the reduced inertia tensor to obtain the eigenvalues and eigenvectors.
 Finally, we employ the eigenvalues and eigenvectors to compute the aforementioned shape parameters and to create radial profiles of the axes/r ratios, the angles between the principal axes and the Cartesian unit vectors (and the total angular momentum), and the shape parameters $s$ and $q$.